Probate Value

 Classic cars are among the most commonly misvalued assets in probate estates.
 Executors who are not enthusiasts often have no frame of reference for what a particular vehicle is worth, and online price guides can be misleading because they rarely account for the specific condition and provenance of an individual car.
 A barn find requiring complete restoration and a concours-quality example of the same model can differ in value by a factor of five or more.

-The classic car market has also seen substantial appreciation across many categories over the past two decades.
-A car purchased for £20,000 in 2005 may now be worth £80,000 or more.
+The classic car market has seen substantial appreciation across many categories over the past two decades.
+A Porsche 911 purchased for £20,000 in 2005 may now be worth £80,000 or more.
+Jaguar XK models, early Range Rovers, and air-cooled Volkswagens have all experienced significant price increases.
 Using the original purchase price or an outdated valuation underreports the estate and creates significant exposure to HMRC enquiry.

-Furthermore, classic cars are high-profile assets that HMRC can readily identify through DVLA records.
-Any discrepancy between the declared value and the market evidence is likely to be challenged.
-A professional, well-documented valuation provides the executor with a defensible position.
+Furthermore, classic cars are high-profile assets that HMRC can readily identify through DVLA records and the V5C registration database.
+Any discrepancy between the declared probate value and the market evidence is likely to be challenged.
+A professional, well-documented classic car valuation provides the executor with a defensible position.

 What We Value

-• Classic British marques (Jaguar, Aston Martin, MG)
+• Classic British marques (Jaguar, Aston Martin, MG, Triumph, Austin-Healey)

 • Barn finds and project vehicles